Summary Judgment onBreach of Contract and Bad Faith case in June 2018

 Injunctions Obtained in Fall 2013

-Hamp Skelton and Brandon Gleason obtained first a Temporary Restraining Order then a broader temporary injunction against Xerox in September and October 2013 in a case involving breach of a contractual provision barring Xerox from hiring away the employees of the firm's client.
+Hamp Skelton obtained first a Temporary Restraining Order then a broader temporary injunction against Xerox in September and October 2013 in a case involving breach of a contractual provision barring Xerox from hiring away the employees of the firm's client.
 A copy of the injunction issued October 28, 2013 is available here:

 Ordering Granting Temporay Injuction